cuedego/secreon/examples/README.md

 # Examples

-This directory contains example seed phrases and demo files for testing Vaultix.
+This directory contains example seed phrases and demo files for testing Secreon.

 ## Files